Terminology commonly used in the metal building industry.

 A hot rolled beam with narrow tapered flanges.

-A tension member such as rods, straps or angles used to limit the deflection of a girt or purlin in the direction of its weak axis.
+A tension member such as rods, straps or angles used to limit the deflection of a girt or purlin in the

 A panel used as covering consisting of an insulating core material with inner and outer metal skins.